vannizhang/sea-ice/README.md

 # Sea Ice

+**As of June 30, 2025, data used to support updates to the Sea Ice Aware app are no longer available from the source.
+The app may still be used to view historical data.**

 This app displays the monthly mean sea ice extent for the [Arctic](https://www.arcgis.com/home/item.html?id=d1fb8225058e4a0d96ead7b9a574a652) and [Antarctic](https://www.arcgis.com/home/item.html?id=e7f11116c0bc42fb8c7c4d1b1d70eceb) along with the historical median extent.

 [View it live](https://livingatlas.arcgis.com/sea-ice/)